vicluq/go-aws-lambda-deploy/README.md

 You can edit the workflow file to add more configuration flags to your lambda, such as VPC, subnets, etc.

+This action already checks out your code, sets up the golang environment, configures the AWS CLI and deploys it.
+Your only have to set the Envs and Secrets.

 ## Secrets
 These are the AWS Secret Key, Key ID and role, which must be added as a **repository secret**.